nadiamariduena/python-intro-2024-privat/z__all_mds/23_lambda_etc.md

 <br>

-- In Python, a lambda function is a way to create small, anonymous functions.
+### 🍭 In Python, a lambda function is a way to create small, anonymous functions.
 They are similar to regular functions defined using the def keyword, but with a few key differences:

+- **Anonymous:** Lambda functions are anonymous, meaning they don't have a name like regular functions do.
+They are defined using the lambda keyword followed by parameters and an expression.

 <br>
 <br>